SaloniGupta1201/Python-Challenge/README.md

 Python Homework - **Py Me Up, Charlie**

 PyBank and PyPoll
-PyBank: Analysis on monthly Profit/Loss data
-PyPoll: Analysis on election result
-Background\
+PyBank: Created python scripts for analyzing the financial records of PyBank like monthly Profit/Loss data.</br>
-In this work, I created python scripts for analyzing the financial records of PyBank and the election result of PyPoll.
+PyPoll: created python scripts for analyzing the election result of PyPoll.</br>

 # Pybank